 Adjudicating Cover (Jeremy Crawford’s Solution)

-The following section of this article deals with the official ruling provided by Jeremy Crawford on Sage Advice (which is not RAW, see below) and how it is not supported by the rules.
+The following section of this article deals with the official ruling provided by Jeremy Crawford on Sage Advice (which is not RAW, see below) and how it is not really supported by the rules.

 The Targets section of chapter 10, “Spellcasting”, in the Player’s Handbook (page 204) explains that you need a clear path to the target in order to affect it.
 The section specifically notes that the target can’t be behind total cover (described on page 196 of the Player’s Handbook in chapter 9, “Combat”).
 A wall of force spell (page 285) creates an invisible barrier in a space, which provides cover against attacks of a physical nature.
 But does that mean that wall of force provides cover against spells which target a creature or object “you can see within range”, such as telekinesis?
 In this, the definitions provided are of insufficient guidance.